OfficeDev/Microsoft-Teams-Samples/samples/bot-file-upload/nodejs/README.md

 Bot Framework v4 file upload bot sample for Teams.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to -
--   Upload files to Teams from a bot and how to receive a file sent to a bot as an attachment.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to upload files to Teams from a bot and how to receive a file sent to a bot as an attachment.
+It also shows how to fetch inline images sent in message.

--   How to automatically fetch and save an inline image sent to a bot as a message.
+- **Interaction with bot**
  ![File Upload](Images/FileUpload.gif)

 ## Prerequisites